How to use Google Sheets – A Detailed Guide for Getting Started

 • View: This includes options like Zoom to magnify or shrink your view of the spreadsheet; Freeze to keep a row or column visible while scrolling.

-• Insert: This offers options like to add a new sheet, to insert a chart, to add an image, to insert a drawing, and more.
+• Insert: This offers options like adding a new sheet, inserting a chart, adding an image, inserting a drawing, and more.

-• Format: This has options to change font setting like font, size, color, borders, fill color, etc. Conditional formatting, to automatically format cells based on their values, and other options.
+• Format: This has options to change font settings like font, size, color, borders, fill color, etc. Conditional formatting, to automatically format cells based on their values, and other options.

-• Data: This includes options like Sort the data, apply Filter, create a Pivot table, Data validation, and more.
+• Data: This includes options like Sorting the data, applying a Filter, creating a Pivot table, Data validation, and more.

 • Add-ons: This consists of options related to additional features or extensions that you can add to Google Sheets to enhance its functionality.